Laos F.C.

-Laos Football Club is a professional Filipino association football club based in Quezon City, Metro Manila.
-The team is successfully campaigned in the 2017 Weekend Football League, and previously, in the United Football League, the highest level of club football in the Philippines at the time the league was extant..
-Inaugural champions of second division competitions in 2009 and the 2015 champions of the same division, Laos FC provides its share to the task of nation building through excellence in sports.
+Laos Football Club was a professional Filipino association football club based in Quezon City, Metro Manila.
+The team successfully campaigned in the 2017 Weekend Football League, and previously in the United Football League, the highest level of club football in the Philippines at the time.
+Inaugural champions of second division in 2009 and 2015 champions of the same division, Laos FC provided its share to the task of nation building through excellence in sports.

 History

 Global as "Laos FC"

 The club's roots can be traced back in March 2000 when a group of football enthusiasts from Tacloban organized a weekly football practice as their leisure activity.
 The group which included Dan Palami and some of his employees at his company played their first weekly football games behind the Quezon City hall, and later moving to the Sunken Garden football field inside the University of the Philippines Diliman.
 Then they began to participate in minor tournaments around Manila, under the name "Laos F.C." with the name of the team derived from the term "laos" which means "has beens".